-Sophomore forward Beth Hanrahan scored the game-winning goal for the Friars
+Sophomore forward Beth Hanrahan scores at 5:51 of overtime for Friars

 Both teams had chances in the overtime time period, but it was Brooke Simpson stole the puck behind the Wildcat net and slid the puck out front to Beth Hanrahan for the game-winning wrister at 5:51 of the first overtime.
 The goal gave the Friars their only lead of the game as UNH built leads to 3-0 through the first 37 minutes and 4-2 with just over seven minutes left in regulation, but PC responded with goals at 13:23 and 15:48 of the third to force overtime.